 The claim settled for £80,000 during mediation

-Our client started to notice a general lack of energy, loss of colour and that I was starting to lose weight.
+Our client started to notice a general lack of energy, loss of colour and that she was starting to lose weight.

 She passed out at work and attended the Accident and Emergency Department.
 She was not properly examined and told that she probably had an iron deficiency and to go and see her GP.